De-Morgan/observe_internet_connectivity/README.md

 ## Implementing your own `InternetObservingStrategy`

-For example you can implement a fake observing strategy as follows for testing;
+For example you can implement a fake observing strategy for testing as follows;

 ```dart
 class FakeObservingStrategy extends InternetObservingStrategy{